mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 | **Total Expenses**                | **$806,219** | **$777,179** | **{{<delta-cell>}}** |
 | **Net Profit**                    | **$10,447**  | **$235,568** | **{{<delta-cell>}}** |

-I don't draw a salary, so $236k is the full amount I earned from TinyPilot in 2023.
+Several of my costs were way down.
+My design consulting shrunk to nearly zero, as I [stopped paying a design agency $6k/mo to tweak my logo](/tinypilot-redesign/).
+And I focused on scaling my existing product rather than iterating on the hardware design, which saved me $100k in electrical engineering costs.

+Payroll went up, but that's largely due to having more staff in 2023.
+I hired an extra person temporarily to help with assembling device until we completed our shift to the manufacturer.
+Other than that, I didnt' add staff, but the support engineers I hired midway through (TODO: link) 2022 were around for the full year in 2023.

+My personal earnings are always a point of confusion in these updates, so I'll try to clarify this year.
+Payroll does not include me, as I don't draw a salary.
+The full amount I earned from TinyPilot in 2023 was $236k.
+Before the business was generating a survivable income, I got by because I live in an area with a low cost of living, and I had investment income from my time in big tech.

 ## The most terrifying 10 minutes of 2023

 One lazy Saturday afternoon in February, I heard a knock on my door.
-I opened it in my pajamas to see a guy in his mid-forties on my porch.
+On my porch was a guy in his mid-forties, and he was wearing jeans and a windbreaker.
+I opened the door, still in my pajamas.

 "Are you the TinyPilot guy?" he asked me.